📦 Free Shipping over $60

 7. Ingredients That Interact With Medication

 Fruits like grapefruit and Seville oranges contain furanocoumarins, a chemical that interferes with proteins in the gut that process medications.
-The common medicines impacted include some for lowering cholesterol and blood pressure, treating heart arrhythmia and treating infections.
-Orally ingested CBD is also processed by the CytP450 system of the liver – this may either increase or decrease the levels of both prescription and over-the-counter medications – and thus changing many aspects of that medications actions and effects.
+The common medicines impacted include some for lowering cholesterol and blood pressure, treating heart arrhythmia, and treating infections.
+Orally ingested CBD is also processed by the CytP450 system of the liver.
+This may either increase or decrease the levels of both prescription and over-the-counter medications, and thus change many aspects of those medications’ actions and effects.
 These changes can be harmful and should be avoided.

 8. Ingredients That Can Cause Side Effects